Vvvvvvvictor/HiggsZGammaAna/README.md

 python3 -m venv /eos/(your dir)/hzgmlenv
 ```

-You MUST make a new teminal window for the following steps, please change the `pythonpath=/eos/(your dir)/hzgmlenv` in `scripts/install.sh`
+You MUST make a new teminal window for the following steps, please change the `source /eos/(your dir)/hzgmlenv/bin/activate` in `scripts/install.sh`
 ```
 cd HiggsZGammaAna/hzgml/
 source scripts/install.sh